We have completed the wooden floor of our tiny house!

-After weeks of working away in the hot Australian sun, we have finally completed our wooden floor board project!
+After weeks of working away in the hot Australian sun, we have finally completed our wooden floorboard project!
 Oh, what a feeling.
 And if I may say that: we are pretty proud of ourselves.

 How long did it take us to lay the wooden floor?

 All in all, it took us about one month to lay the floorboards onto our tiny house trailer.
-What that long you might think?
+What?
+That long you might think?
 Due to day jobs, we can only dedicate three days per week to our tiny house build.
 So if you add those up it took us around two weeks.

 This probably still sounds like a long time.
-I’m sure that pros would have finished the project in a fraction of the time, especially since our trailer is not very big.
+I’m sure that the pros would have finished the project in a fraction of the time, especially since our trailer is not very big.
 But we are bloody rookies so we spent a lot of time figuring out how to do things and what the best method is.
 But eventually, we got there 🙂

 I have described our floorboard laying method already in an earlier post so I won’t go into too much detail here.

 In the early stages, we went from bolting down floorboards one by one to three floorboards at the same time.
-This proofed to be quite efficient till we wanted to speed up the whole process and tried squeezing four and even five floorboards together.
+This proofed to be quite efficient until we wanted to speed up the whole process and tried squeezing four and even five floorboards together.
 We find that this method is a lot more efficient and it’s also more precise when it comes to avoiding gaps in the floor.